Racer159/jackal/docs/3-create-a-zarf-package/10-dev.md

 Not all `dev` commands have been mentioned here.

-Further `dev` commands can be discovered by running `zarf dev --help`.
+Further `dev` commands can be discovered by running `jackal dev --help`.